wsdt/Python_Voice_Chatbot/README.md

 # Python_Voice_Chatbot [![Maintenance](https://img.shields.io/badge/Maintained%3F-no-red.svg)](https://bitbucket.org/lbesson/ansi-colors) [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![GitHub license](https://img.shields.io/github/license/wsdt/Python_Voice_Chatbot.svg)](https://github.com/wsdt/Python_Voice_Chatbot/blob/master/LICENSE) [![Generic badge](https://img.shields.io/badge/Docker-Compatible-blue.svg)](https://www.docker.com/)

 Easy to use *modular* chatbot to talk to, get information from etc. (depends on enabled modules) and the best of all **keeping your data private/locally**.
 Therefore, the assistant can operate offline except by the use of some modules (e.g. weather module, etc.).
 Would love to see some reactions (issues, pull-requests, etc.).
 Please note, that this project is young and has not all featured functionalities.
+This application uses the Chatterbot framework.

 ## How to get started
 To get your home assistant running you just have to take 1-2 steps (depends on whether you started the assistant before).